Political Science 101- Introduction to American Politics » Spring 2021 » Chapter 2 Post Test

 Antifederalists bitterly attacked which two parts of the Constitution as unlimited and dangerous grants of power to the national government?

-A. the Ninth Amendment and the supremacy clause
+the Tenth Amendment and the supremacy clause

-B. the Tenth Amendment and the supremacy clause
+the Tenth Amendment and the elastic clause

-C. the Tenth Amendment and the elastic clause
+the Ninth Amendment and the supremacy clause

 Question #21